scuzzydude/asimov/asimov.md

 "Daryl, Harold, Farrell, Carol, it don't matter, sounds like Daryl, it must be like Daryl," said Michael.
 "Just don't let nobody sounds like dumbass Daryl hold the keys."

 "So many things to remember.
 There was so much to learn about Texas.
 I had to take the class before they'd let me enroll at the University.
 I was jet-lagged from the flight from Nigeria.
-There was something else, maybe, *Take your dreams to Canada?* I should really take the yearly refresher class when I get back to Houston."
+There was something else, maybe, *Take your dreams to Canada?* It was so hard to stay awake, I never had jet lag before.
+I should really take the yearly refresher class when I get back to Houston."

 "You funny, *Dream*."

 Hakeem continued to inspect the drawings.
-He was amazed as well, as he had always thought Africa was the cradle of civilization, but given what he knew from Texas History, it wasn't surprising.
+He was amazed.
+He had always thought Africa was the cradle of civilization, but given what he knew from Texas History, it wasn't surprising.
 Baseball, football, soccer and fishing, and one of the drawings had symbolic representation of hands, an ancient form of mathematics.
 He always knew there was something special about basketball, he was magnetically drawn to it the first time he dunked the ball, despite having loved soccer growing up.

 "Michael," Hakeem said.
 "I think James Naismith stole this from Texas.
 This is a treasure of Texas History.
 It's the first duty of a Texan to preserve and protect Texas history.
 I'm going take it back with me."